ParrotSec/documentation/src/en/file-and-directory-permissions.md

 	$ chmod [mode] [permissions] [file or directory]

-We have this script folder, in which not all scripts have the execution permissions.
+In the example below, we have a script folder in which not all scripts have the execute permission.

 	┌─[root@parrot]─[/home/parrot]
 	└──╼ #ls -l scripts/